kaiw1atcmu/kaiw1atcmu.github.io/pages/mydoc/getting_started_with_tensorflow-gpu.md

 2020-12-27 08:24:01.625448: I tensorflow/stream_executor/cuda/cudart_stub.cc:29] Ignore above cudart dlerror if you do not have a GPU set up on your machine.
 ```

-Next, you should find CUDA 10.1 in its appropriate format, depending on your machine's operating system
+Next, find CUDA 10.1 in its appropriate format, depending on your machine's operating system (Windows/Ubuntu/...),
-(Windows/Ubuntu/...), architecture (x86_64/ppc/...), OS version (Windows 10/Windows Server 2019/...), etc. You might
+architecture (x86_64/ppc/...), OS version (Windows 10/Windows Server 2019/...), etc. You might choose installer types
-choose installer types between "network" (recommended when your Internet connection is unstable) and "local"
+between "network" (recommended when your Internet connection is unstable) and "local" (recommended when your Internet
-(recommended when your Internet connection is stable).
+connection is stable).

 ### Choose Appropriate cuDNN Version
 Next, you should find the appropriate cuDNN version depending on your CUDA version, and find the appropriate choice of